 Findings?: It was found that most companies do not communicate a tipping policy to tourists, as tour operators reported that most tourists decide to give tips anyway.
-However, tour operators saw the information about unfair redistribution of tourist donations as interesting and may have not previously considered that this issue was related to having an established tipping policy.
+However, tour operators saw the information about unfair redistribution of tourist donations as interesting and may not have previously considered that this issue was related to having an established tipping policy.

 7. Provide compensation to visited households